annabelshaw2-creator/AnnabelShaw.Final-Project-Algorithms-Portfolio/CH03/CH03_LAB_REPORT.md

 ## Reflection Questions

 1. What happens if you forget the base case?
-    Infident loop with stack overflow error
+    Infident loop with stack overflow error.
 2. Why is the naive Fibonacci implementation inefficient?
-    Fibonacci is an infadent caluclation of numbers and will overflow the memroi in a reccersive loop
+    Fibonacci is an infinite calculation of numbers and will overflow the memory in a recursive loop.
 3. Draw the call stack for fact(4).
             (24)
     (24)*1
     (12)*2...
     4*3...